Where to Find President's Day Brunch Around DC

 808 V. St., NW

 Chef Robert Curtis recently took over the Shaw kitchen, revamping brunch with dishes like baked eggs with harissa and feta.
 Fans of Hazel’s foie gras mousse, don’t worry: it remains on the menu with English muffins and honey butter.
-When: 11 AM to 4 P
+When: 11 AM to 4 PM

 Jaleo